bsikander/udacity_data_eng/notes/data_warehouses/notes_cloud_computing.md

   * Because the data is already sorted on the join key, the query optimizer can bypass the sort phase of the sort merge join.

-[AWS: Choose the Best Distribution Style](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-best-dist-key.html) The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is executed.
+[AWS: Choose the Best Distribution Style](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-best-dist-key.html)
 - **Distribute the fact table and one dimension table on their common columns**.
   * Your fact table can have only one distribution key.
   * Any tables that join on another key aren't collocated with the fact table.